 It's been possible for a long time to connect the Firefox Developer Tools to Firefox for Android so you can debug your mobile website.
-Until now, though, this was a fairly complex and error-prone process.
+Until now, this was a fairly complex and error-prone process.
 From Firefox 36 we've made the process much simpler: in particular, you don't need to deal directly with the adb tool at all.
-Now you connect using the WebIDE, which takes care of setting up adb behind the scenes.
+Now you connect using WebIDE, which takes care of setting up adb behind the scenes.

 This guide's split into two parts: the first part, "Prerequisites" covers stuff you only need to do once, while the second part, "Connecting", covers stuff you need to do each time you connect the device.